Information for students who are not U.S. citizens or permanent residents of the United States

 There is no financial aid for the Doctor of Ministry program.

-F-1 Visa Application Process
+The F-1 Visa Application Process

 Before students can apply for a F-1 student visa for the USA, they must apply to and be accepted by Western Theological Seminary (this school is approved by the SEVP).

-Once you’re accepted, you will be required to pay the SEVIS I-901 Fee ($350) in order to be enrolled in the Student and Exchange Visitor Information System (SEVIS).
+Once accepted, you will be required to pay the SEVIS I-901 Fee ($350) to be enrolled in the Student and Exchange Visitor Information System (SEVIS).
 Then, Western Theological Seminary will provide you with a Form I-20.
 This form will be presented to the consular officer when you attend your F-1 visa interview.

 Students are responsible for connecting with the U.S. Consulate Office in their home country.
 More information is here.
 If your spouse and/or children plan to reside in the USA with you while you study, they will be required to have individual Form I-20s, but they will not need to be enrolled in the SEVIS.

-The following F-1 Visa Cycle from www.internationalstudent.com is a step by step instruction process:
+The following F-1 Visa Cycle from www.internationalstudent.com is a step-by-step instruction process:

 The F-1 Visa Interview